 Here’s the infographic I created to share before the program began:

-A few initial thoughts before we get started:
+A few initial thoughts before we get started with the bag share program:

 - don’t expect to get any of the bags back.
 I’m hoping for a slightly better return rate than 0%, but my expectations are low.
 That’s OK, just expect it.